FarisArch/Python-MP3/README.md

 # Python-MP3
-Python script that downloads MP3
+Python script that downloads videos and music using Pyautogui and Mp3juices Very simple and straight-forward